-Risk limits and exposures on lower rated counterparties are intensively monitored.
+India Risk limits and exposures on lower rated counterparties are intensively monitored.
+Early warning alerts of counterparties were monitored on continuous basis by CRM officers through Early Warning Signal Process.
 There is a quarterly CRM exercise to discuss all watch-list names.
 Deutsche Bank in India follows all the exposure norms and provisioning requirements as laid down by the RBI in its master circulars.